‘RHOC’ Star Braunwyn Windham-Burke’s Mother Accused Of Using Racial Slur At Fashion Event

 “Walking away, I hear a racial slur.
 She called me a n*gger,” he continued.
 “But according to her, I’m just saying that for attention.”

 Dr. Deb has denied using the racial slur, and All About the Tea was later informed by Bravo that she did not use the word.
-According to the production source, Dr. Deb was mic’ed the whole time she was at the fashion show, and after reviewing all of her audio from that night, Bravo confirmed she did not use the word.
+According to the production source, Dr. Deb was miked the whole time she was at the fashion show, and after reviewing all of her audio from that night, Bravo confirmed she did not use the word.

-Windham-Burke is having her own issues with her mother at this time, as the RHOC star noted on Watch What Happens Live that she and her mother were working through things.
+Windham-Burke is having her own issues with her mother at this time, as the RHOC star noted on Watch What Happens Live that both women were working through things.
 A caller on the show mentioned that she and her mother had unfollowed one another on Instagram, but not many more details were given about their personal issues.
-The pair have had several awkward conversations on RHOC this season, proving their relationship has a lot of tension which has built up over decades.
+The pair have had several awkward conversations on RHOC this season, proving their relationship has a lot of tension built up over decades.

 The Real Housewives of Orange County airs every Tuesday night at 9 p.m.
-ET on Bravo.
+EDT on Bravo.